Yainer Diaz Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.85 team ERA ranks seventh across all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.81).

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Tampa Bay Rays, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Tuesday, the right-hander threw six innings against the San Francisco Giants, allowing two earned runs while surrendering three hits.

+- In six games this season, the 23-year-old has put up a 4.08 ERA and 12.2 strikeouts per nine innings, while giving up a batting average of .225 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.